The impact of radial migration on disk galaxy star formation histories: II. Role of bar strength, disk thickness, and

 Lastly, they are isolated, with no other galaxies having a stellar mass $\ge 10^{10.5} \text{M}_\odot$ within 500 kpc of their centers, and the total mass of their host halos is less than $\text{M}_{200c}(\text{host})<10^{13} \text{M}_\odot$, where $\text{M}_{200c}$ denotes the mass enclosed within a radius where the average density is 200 times the critical density of the Universe at that time.
-To study their evolution, we use 89 simulation snapshots, which record the positions and properties of stellar particles at different cosmic times.
-In TNG50, snapshots are spaced unevenly but typically cover intervals of around 100–200 million years.
-Among the 198 galaxies, 3 were excluded because they contained no stars before 2.8 Gyr, preventing early star formation and migration analysis.
-Additionally, 9 galaxies were removed due to poor disk alignment across simulation snapshots, likely caused by past major mergers that disrupted their structure.
-From this point on, we will be utilizing 186 galaxies from the TNG50 simulation, which we will use to investigate the effects of radial migration on the SFH for different galaxy classifications.